-An important part of that preparation is checking your insurance policy to be sure your coverage adequately addresses your current needs.
+An important part of disaster preparation is checking your insurance policy to be sure your coverage adequately addresses your current needs.

 - Have you recently reviewed the values of the property covered?